 Shirley worked for another couple of years before moving out to Denver to care for her much awaited first grandchild.
 Sarah Ann Wade (f.
 Bill) was born on November 8, 1989.
 She was followed in quick succession by Katie Scarlett Kaplan (July 6, 1991 m.Cynthia) and then Jessica Lynn Wade (August 19, 1991 f.
 Bill).
 Shirley went from only grand dogs to three beautiful granddaughters in short order.
 She also moved with her son and daughter-in-law, Terri from CO to NE and then ultimately to NH before returning back to the Chicago area in 1994.

 Shirley died peacefully in her sleep on Sunday, April 17, 2011.
 She suffered from COPD, CHF and chronic anemia.
 She is survived by her daughter, Cynthia K Wade of Geneva, IL, her son, Dr. William F. Wade and beloved daughter-in-law, Theresa K. Wade, both of Lebanon.
 NH.
-In addition, she is survived by the lights of her life, three beautiful, happy, healthy and successful granddaughters, Sarah Ann Wade, 21, a junior at Pitt, Katie Scarlett Kaplan, 19, a sophomore at Waubonsee Community College and Jessica Lynn Wade, 19, a sophomore at Purdue.
-Other family includes sisters-in-law, Loretta Schroeder, Batavia, IL and June Wade, Houston, TX, nieces Lisa Schroeder, Dr. and Mrs. Art Schroder, Amy Free and Mary Beth Schroeder and Lynette Wade.
+In addition, she is survived by the lights of her life, three beautiful, happy, healthy and successful granddaughters, Sarah Ann Wade, Katie Scarlett Kaplan, and Jessica Lynn Wade.
+Other family includes sisters-in-law, Loretta Schroeder, Batavia, IL and June Wade, Houston, TX, nieces Lisa Schroeder, Dr. and Mrs. Art Schroeder, Amy Free and Mary Beth Schroeder and Lynette Wade.

 My mother died at 5:05 AM on Sunday, April 17, 2011.She was 90 years old.
 She lived a rich full life; one that was filled with few regrets.
 She died as she had been born.
 Tiny, frail, vulnerable.
 She died as she had lived.
 Fighting against all the odds.